AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 Before creating a measurement report, ensure you have:

-* Established a connection with [!DNL AMC] and created a project.
-Refer to the [connect to Amazon Marketing Cloud](../../connect/advertising-platforms/amc.md) and [manage projects](../manage-projects.md) guides.
+* An active [!DNL AMC] connection and an existing project.
+Refer to the [Connect to Amazon Marketing Cloud](../../connect/advertising-platforms/amc.md) and [Manage projects](../manage-projects.md) guides.
 * Campaign IDs available in your [!DNL AMC] instance.
 If campaigns are missing from the report form, see [Troubleshooting](#troubleshooting).

 ## Create a report {#create-report}